 The first news organisation to use Ally-Py was TagesWoche, a newspaper in Basel, Switzerland.
 TagesWoche launched with Sourcefabric’s Newscoop CMS in October 2011, and needed to integrate it with Adobe InDesign.
 Ally- Py was used to write Print Desk, a web application which manages workflows, keeps track of content, and exports data from InDesign to Newscoop.

 Ally-Py was used to build GEN Live Desk, a liveblogging service with support for ingest from multiple web services.
-A partnership between Global Editors Network and Sourcefabric, GEN Live Desk was built in collaboration with Google, the BBC, the Guardian and Le Monde.
-Built on Superdesk technology, Live Desk plugin code is available now.
+A partnership between Global Editors Network and Sourcefabric, Live Blog was built in collaboration with Google, the BBC, the Guardian and Le Monde.
+Built on Superdesk technology, Live Blog plugin code is available now.

 We've a full-blown developers resource guide, a top-level overview for CTOs and, of course a Github repository so you can get started yourself.